-Whether it’s science, lifestyle, nutrition, poetry, personal posts or travel, you can explore my blogs by clicking one of the category’s above the Venetian rooftops or check out my most recent posts on the left.
+Whether it’s travel, lifestyle, nutrition, poetry or personal posts, you can explore my blogs by clicking one of the category’s above the Venetian rooftops or check out my most recent posts on the left.
 Happy reading!

-I study Biomedical Sciences at Manchester Uni and love all things health and people related; more specifically, I’m really interested in holistic, integrative, preventative and alternative medicine (how they practice medicine in different parts of the world), nutrition and mental health.
-This blog is a compilation of everything I learn, feel and come across in my life that I think is worth sharing with all you lovely people.
+I study Biomedical Sciences at Manchester Uni and love all things health, people and travel related; more specifically, I’m really interested in holistic, integrative, preventative and occasionally alternative medicine (how they practice medicine in different parts of the world), nutrition and mental health.
+This blog is a compilation of things I learn, places I travel and feelings I feel that I think are worth sharing with all you lovely people.
 My passion in health and well being grew from a personal struggle with illness, and the drive to make myself and my family well as best I can.
 It’s a really exciting journey, experimenting and creating a lifestyle and diet which makes me feel clean, energetic and happy, and it’s a path I’m on forever.
 Life is an adventure and we all have a different purpose; I like to think that my purpose is to learn, usually through my own dis-ease and suffering, and often through curiosity and intrigue, and use my knowledge to help people.
 So I hope you enjoy reading my posts and that you take a little something away with you each time.

 A bit about me..

 I was born in Kuwait, lived in Bahrain until I was 8, then moved to the Isle Of Wight in England.
 Then moved back to Bahrain when I was 13, then moved back to the Isle of Wight when I was 15.
 As you can imagine, a back and forth life was hard but taught me an invaluable amount about people and culture.
 I finished school with an insatiable appetite for travel and knowledge, so at 18 moved to Tunisia for 4 months working as an activity’s rep coordinating kids club sessions and poolside/beach activities at a Holiday Village.
 I then moved over to Australia with a working holiday visa, and spent the year partly working around Sydney and WA, and traveled my way up both the East and West coasts.
-Following Aus, I backpacked around Asia for 6 months having the time of my life.
+Following Aus, I backpacked around Asia for 6 months having a whale of a time.
 Would recommend to everyone on the traveling fence (read some of my blog posts under travel, hopefully they will push you over the edge… into Asia or somewhere).
 Then I started Uni September 2015.
 I spent a couple of months in Europe in Easter and Summer 2016 and I loved getting to know my European neighbors a little better (side note: so sorry on behalf of 51% of English voters).
-I am currently living in Ecuador where I moved in August 2017, working at the Timburi Cocha Research Station in the Amazon Rainforest, completing a research project of my own as part of my degree.
-Very exciting!
+I have just arrived back from Ecuador where I lived for a year working at the Timburi Cocha Research Station in the Amazon Rainforest, completing a research project of my own as part of my degree.
+I’m currently in my final year of uni and pretty terrified of the workload if I’m honest with you.
+Thank god for friends and family, I will need all the support I can get!

 In 2nd year I had a job Supervising the Alumni Call Team which fund raises for Medical Research and scholarships, among other things.
 I loved my job and it was a fantastic way to get to know some wonderful people and learn all about philanthropy.
 I’ve always loved sport, and I was captain of the 2nds Water Polo team at uni, a great way to keep fit and be a part of a fab community.
 If my mind could make all the decisions, I would never stop doing and moving and learning; but unfortunately my body quite likes a lot of downtime.
-So if my first couple of years of uni have taught me anything (because I don’t remember much of what my exams were on…) it would be to sllloooooow down and not pile my plate so high (literally and metaphorically: I could also probably do with loosing a few pounds but that’s a different issue).
+So if my first couple of years of uni have taught me anything (because I don’t remember much of what my exams were on…) it would be to sllloooooow down and prioritise better.

 Another passion of mine is music.
-I play the piano, the oboe, the guitar and I sing.
-It’s hard to keep it all up at Uni but I have my guitar which I love to play and sing with, keeps me calm in my stressful life.
-Also I love writing.
-I’m definitely an amateur, never been trained in my life unless you’re counting English GCSE almost 7 years ago, so that’s why I started this blog: It’s a platform to share my opinions and also to practice writing.
-I definitely think I have improved over the years: when I read my earliest and most recent posts I can see a difference… or so I’d like to think anyway.
+I play the piano and I sing, which are two of the biggest joys in my life.
+I also love writing.
+I’m definitely an amateur, never been trained in my life unless you’re counting English GCSE over 7 years ago, so that’s why I started this blog: It’s a platform to share my opinions and also to practice writing.
+I definitely think I have improved over the years: when I read my earliest and most recent posts I can see quite a (rather embarrassing) difference… But that’s how progress works, is it not.

 Any other questions you have about me, feel free to ask at the bottom.